zydou/arti/doc/dev/notes/rpc-meta-draft.md

   we can eventually start a registry or something.)

 params
-: An object describing the parameters for the.
+: An object describing the parameters for the method.
 It is optional.
   Its format depends on the method.

 meta